Involutions on a surface of general type with $p_g=q=0$, $K^2=7$: Examples

-Now, we observe that $W_{i}$ is constructed by using a double covering $T_{i}$ of a rational surface $P$ with a branch divisor related to $L_{i}$.
-The surface $P$ is obtained as the blow-up of six points on a configuration of lines in $\mathbb{P}^{2}$.
+We now observe that $W_{i}$ is constructed by using a double covering $T_{i}$ of a rational surface $P$ with a branch divisor related to $L_{i}$.
+The surface $P$ is obtained as the blowing-up at six points on a configuration of lines in $\mathbb{P}^{2}$.
 The surface $W_{i}$ is obtained by examining $(-1)$ and $(-2)$-curves on $T_{i}$ and contracting some of them.

 We will now explain this examination in more details for each case.
 Firstly, for $i=1$, then $K_{T_{1}}^{2}=-6$ since $K_{T_{1}}\equiv\pi_{1}^{*}(K_{P}+L_{1})$, where $\pi_{1}\colon T_{1}\longrightarrow P$ is the double cover.
 We observe that there are only two $(-1)$-curves on $T_{1}$ because $S_{3},S_{4}$ are on the branch locus of $\pi_{1}$.
 So $K_{W_{1}}^{2}=K_{\Sigma_{1}}^{2}=-6+2=-4$.
 On the other hand, we also observe that there are only seven nodes and four $(-2)$-curves on $T_{1}$ because $D_{2}D_{3}=7$ and $S_{1}$ and $S_{2}$ do not contain in $D_{2}+D_{3}$.
 So $\Sigma_{1}$ has $k=11$ nodes.
 Moreover, $H^{0}(T_{1},\mathcal{O}_{T_{1}}(2K_{T_{1}}))=H^{0}(P,\mathcal{O}_{P}(2K_{P}+2L_{1})) \oplus H^{0}(P,\mathcal{O}_{P}(2K_{P}+L_{1}))$ since $2K_{T_{1}}\equiv\pi_{1}^{*}(2K_{P}+2L_{1})$ and ${\pi_{1}}_{*}(\mathcal{O}_{T_{1}})=\mathcal{O}_{P}\oplus \mathcal{O}_{P}(-L_{1})$.
 So $H^{0}(T_{1},\mathcal{O}_{T_{1}}(2K_{T_{1}}))=0$ because $2K_{P}+2L_{1}=4l-2e_{2}-4e_{4}-2e_{5}-2e_{6}$ and $2K_{P}+L_{1}=-l+e_{1}+e_{3}-e_{4}$.
 This means that $T_{1}$ is rational, and therefore $W_{1}$ is rational.
 For the branch divisor $B_{0}$, we observe $f_{2}$ and $\Delta_{1}$ in $D_{1}$.
 Since $f_{2}D_{2}=4$ and $f_{2}D_{3}=4$, $f_{2}(D_{2}+D_{3})=8$.
-By Hurwitz's formula, $2p_{a}(\Gamma_{0})-2=2(p_{a}(f_{2})-2)+8$, and so $p_{a}(\Gamma_{0})=3$ because $f_{2}$ is rational, and moreover $\Gamma_{0}^{2}=0$ because $f_{2}^{2}=0$.
+By Hurwitz's formula, $2p_{g}(\Gamma_{0})-2=2(2p_{g}(f_{2})-2)+8$, and so $p_{g}(\Gamma_{0})=3$ because $f_{2}$ is rational, and moreover $\Gamma_{0}^{2}=0$ because $f_{2}^{2}=0$.
 This means $\Gamma_{0}\colon(3,0)$.
 Similarly, since $\Delta_{1}D_{2}=1$ and $\Delta_{1}D_{3}=5$, $\Delta_{1}(D_{2}+D_{3})=6$.
-By Hurwitz's formula, $2p_{a}(\Gamma_{1})-2=2(p_{a}(\Delta_{1})-2)+6$, and so $p_{a}(\Gamma_{1})=2$ because $\Delta_{1}$ is rational, and moreover $\Gamma_{1}^{2}=-2$ because $\Delta_{1}^{2}=-1$.
+By Hurwitz's formula, $2p_{g}(\Gamma_{1})-2=2(2p_{g}(\Delta_{1})-2)+6$, and so $p_{g}(\Gamma_{1})=2$ because $\Delta_{1}$ is rational, and moreover $\Gamma_{1}^{2}=-2$ because $\Delta_{1}^{2}=-1$.
 This means $\Gamma_{1}\colon(2,-2)$, thus $B_{0}=\substack{\Gamma_{0}\\(3,0)}+\substack{\Gamma_{1}\\(2,-2)}$.